Feinstein’s opponent seizes on her role in Kavanaugh fight

 “As one of the CA Capitol women who helped elevate the issue I can attest to Kevin’s lack of action,” tweeted Alicia Lewis, a Sacramento lobbyist.
 Lewis said she voted for de Leon in the California primary but will now back Feinstein in November.

-De Leon said the whistleblower bill didn’t explicitly reference sexual harassment victims until this year, when it passed the Senate, and he called comparisons between his and Feinstein’s actions “apples to oranges.”
-He noted the California Legislature’s complete overhaul of its procedures for handling sexual misconduct this year following the #MeToo movement.
+De Leon said the whistleblower bill didn’t explicitly reference sexual harassment victims until this year, when it passed the Senate, though Melendez said it was always the intent to protect employees who report harassment.
+He called comparisons between his and Feinstein’s actions “apples to oranges,” and noted the California Legislature’s complete overhaul of its procedures for handling sexual misconduct this year following the #MeToo movement.

 Elected to the Senate in 1992, Feinstein was one of the first women to sit on the Judiciary Committee.
 She joined the panel as its previously all-male membership was grappling with stinging criticism of its handling of Anita Hill’s sexual harassment allegations against then-Supreme Court nominee Clarence Thomas.